 Dotted with trees on either side of the street, this 2- kilometer stretch located between the Place de la Concorde and the Arc de Triomphe is home to some of the world-class luxurious boutiques, nightclubs, flagship stores, and museums.

 With all that, it’s hard not to see why the Avenue des Champs-Elysees is believed to be the most beautiful avenue in the world and the prettiest street in Paris.

 is was the most visited attraction in Paris

-This goes to show that Notre Dame receives almost double the number of people that visit the Eiffel tower.
+This goes to show that Notre Dame receives almost double the number of people who visit the Eiffel Tower.

 Paris is a city that is well connected with a number of bridges.
 With 37 bridges in total, you ought to see some.

-Some of the most famous and beautiful bridges in Paris that are worth visiting include Pont Alexandre III which is considered to be the most beautiful bridge in the world, (it’s actually my favorite bridge in the city) Pont De Bir- Hakeim which gives stunning views of the Eiffel Tower, Pont Neuf which is the oldest standing bridge in Paris, and Pont Des Arts which is commonly known as the Lovelock bridge.
+Some of the most famous and beautiful bridges in Paris that are worth visiting include Pont Alexandre III which is considered to be the most beautiful bridge in the world, (it’s actually my favorite bridge in the city) Pont De Bir-Hakeim which gives stunning views of the Eiffel Tower, Pont Neuf which is the oldest standing bridge in Paris, and Pont Des Arts which is commonly known as the Lovelock bridge.